-1. Strong economic and demographic growth (drivers)
+1. Demographic, economic and consumption trends (drivers)

-- Raw materials and energy for the production of consumer goods.
+- Raw materials and energy for the production of consumer goods;

 - Water for households, factories and agriculture.